vstinner/pythondev/platforms.rst

 Well supported platforms on Python 3.7 and 2.7:

 * Linux
-* Windows Vista and newer for Python 3.7, Windows XP and newer for Python 2.7
+* Windows 8 and newer for Python 3.9
 * FreeBSD 10 and newer
 * macOS Snow Leopard (macOS 10.6, 2008) and newer